angularjs-nvd3-directives/angularjs-nvd3-directives/line.with.focus.chart.md

 }
     </script>
-Creating and Configuring a Line Plus Bar Chart
+Creating and Configuring a Line with Focus Chart
 =========================

 ## How to create a basic chart